This document is also available in a downloadable, printable format (Word - 136KB).

 Recommended fonts include Arial, but any clear, standard typeface may be used.
 Font colour should be black, and font size 12 is recommended for general use.

 Use double line spacing throughout the body of your text.
 Single spacing is acceptable for quotations, footnotes, captions, and the bibliography.
 Layout should be reasonably uniform regarding the length of lines and the number of lines per page.

 Printing and binding for examination (if requested)

 You should use white A4 paper, of good quality (minimum 80gsm if single-sided or minimum 100gsm if double-sided).
 We encourage printing on both sides of the paper, provided the paper doesn’t allow printing to show through and affect legibility.

-It is normal practice for the copies of your thesis submitted for examination to be bound in a glued soft binding.
+It is normal practice for copies of your thesis submitted for examination to be bound in a glued soft binding.
 This binding must be sufficiently secure to ensure that pages do not fall out during the examination process.

 A soft-binding service is available from PrintMe.
 Please make sure your document is saved as a PDF file for submission to PrintMe - this will ensure that the document prints exactly as you intended.
 If you are considering including any non-standard material in your thesis (e.g. oversize diagrams or maps), contact them for advice before printing.

 Library deposit copies